Catherine Livingstone: Career

 After graduating, Livingstone joined the accountancy firm of Price Waterhouse, working in both Sydney and London.
 She then held several accounting and management roles at Nucleus Ltd, finally reaching the position of chief executive, finance, before being made the CEO of one of its subsidiaries, Cochlear Limited, in 1994.
 In January 1995 she was appointed a director of Cochlear (UK) Limited, and in December 1999 of Cochlear Europe.
 She resigned from both positions in September 2000.

 Livingstone was director of the Sydney Institute from 1998 to 2005, director of the Rural Press Foundation, and chair and director of the Australian Business Foundation from 2002 to 2005.

-In 2000, she was appointed chair of Telstra Corporation, a position she retained until 2016.
+In 2000, she was appointed chair of Telstra, a position she retained until 2016.

-In January 2001 she became a member of the CSIRO (Commonwealth Scientific and Industrial Research Organisation) board.
+In January 2001 she became a member of the CSIRO board.
 In November 2001 she was appointed chair, a position she retained until December 2006.

 Livingstone was an independent voting director of the Macquarie Bank and the Macquarie Group from November 2003 to July 2013.

 From 2007 to 2008, Livingstone was president of Chief Executive Women.

 On 22 January 2008, it was announced that Livingstone would be a member of the panel conducting the review of Australia's national innovation system.

 From 2013 until 2013 she was on the Prime Minister's Business Advisory Council, and in March 2014, was elected president of the Business Council of Australia for a two-year term, replacing Tony Shepherd.
 She was succeeded by Grant King in November 2016.

 Livingstone replaced David Turner as chair of the Commonwealth Bank in January 2017.
 In November 2018 she gave evidence at the Banking Royal Commission about her predecessor's poor performance and the lack of transparency in how the bank dealt with following up his refusal to repay 40% of his annual fees.
 She said that she knew that she had risked her professional reputation in joining the board, but had been determined to change its corporate culture.
 She retired after nearly six years in the position, in August 2022.